geoserver/geoserver/doc/en/user/source/services/wms/get_legend_graphic/index.rst

   * BBOX
   * SRS or CRS (depending on the WMS version, SRS for 1.1.1 and CRS for 1.3.0)
   * SRCWIDTH and SRCHEIGHT, the size of the reference map (width and height already have a different meaning in GetLegendGraphic)

-Other parameters can also be added to better match the GetMap request, for example, it is recommended to mirror filtering vendor parameters such as, for example, CQL_FILTER,FILTER,FEATUREID,TIME,ELEVATION.

-Content dependent evaluation is enabled via the following LEGEND_OPTIONS parameters:
+and the following LEGEND_OPTIONS parameters:

   * countMatched: adds the number of features matching the particular rule at the end of the rule label (requires visible labels to work).
 Applicable only to vector layers.
   * hideEmptyRules:  hides rules that are not matching any feature.
 Applicable only if countMatched is true.

+Other parameters can also be added to better match the GetMap request, for example, it is recommended to mirror filtering vendor parameters such as, for example, CQL_FILTER,FILTER,FEATUREID,TIME,ELEVATION.

 For example, let's assume the following layout is added to GeoServer (``legend.xml`` to be placed in ``GEOSERVER_DATA_DIR/layouts``)::